ryancdickson/staging/docs/BR.md

 The CA SHALL issue Certificates that strictly conform to both the applicable profile specified in these Requirements and the corresponding certificate profile(s) disclosed in Section 7.1 of its published Certificate Policy and/or Certification Practice Statement.

 Each disclosed certificate profile ("Closed-World Certificate Profile") SHALL be assigned a unique identifier ("Profile Identifier") and SHALL unambiguously specify all permitted fields, extensions (including OID and criticality), ASN.1 encodings, and fixed or enumerated values, as well as the syntax and constraints for any variable values.
 A Certificate SHALL NOT contain any field, extension, extension criticality, encoding, or value that is not explicitly permitted by the applicable disclosed profile.
+A single disclosed Closed-World Certificate Profile MAY define both the Precertificate variant (including the critical CT Precertificate Poison extension `1.3.6.1.4.1.11129.2.4.3`) and the corresponding final Certificate variant (including the embedded Signed Certificate Timestamp List extension `1.3.6.1.4.1.11129.2.4.2`).

 The CA SHALL maintain in Section 7.1 of its Certificate Policy and/or Certification Practice Statement (or in a publicly accessible repository referenced therein) an accurate mapping of each Issuing CA (identified by Subject Distinguished Name and Subject Key Identifier, or SHA-256 certificate fingerprint) to the unique identifier(s) of the disclosed certificate profile(s) that the Issuing CA is configured and authorized to issue.
 To prevent manual transposition errors, CAs SHOULD generate disclosed profile specifications directly from their active Certificate System configurations.